eweissm/MAE984/pythonHW1/Question2and3.md

  $$ 0^T x \= y^T b $$

-   In order for a column vector multiplied by a row vector to be equal to zero, the 2 vextors must be parrallel to one another.
+   In order for a column vector multiplied by a row vector to be equal to zero, the 2 vextors must be parallel to one another.
 # Question 3

 minimize: